 A computer as a tool has been around since the 60’s so in that regard, we can think of the internet as much younger way to connect different computers to the network than hooking up a cluster of computers in a single room.
 Not everyone is a super friendly online and we have known that from the start, but in recent years we are letting our guard down as there isn’t a more serious threat since 2007.
-Dealing with basic worms and a Trojan once in a while seems as the only thing that we do on modern day computers.
+Dealing with basic worms and a Trojan once in a while seems like the only thing that we do on modern day computers.
 Some users opt out to turn off their firewall as in their opinion, it is colliding with an important software that they need for work or it might be stopping them from playing their favorite multiplayer game.
 Still, we all have this free firewall protection but most of us like to ignore the fact that sometimes it can protect us better than antivirus software.

 Not all is that scary as firewall regulates the traffic between two computers.
 It is known that since the introduction of the Windows Millennium it is quite easy to connect remotely to another computer.
 Firewall plays an important role as it regulates the secure server which is used to establish the aforementioned connection.
 This way you can be sure that the person on the other computer will not be able to damage your system file or install a malicious software.
 The aforementioned approach is very useful when dealing with corporate computers.
 An IT technician will be able to collect all of the data that he or she needs and try to fix the problem.

-Regulating your network traffic is for a really advanced users and it is the best for you to let the firewall determine the best option for your PC or for your company.
+Regulating your network traffic is for a really advanced user and it is the best for you to let the firewall determine the best option for your PC or for your company.